chelseajolie/dafiwi/README.md

 ## Language Toggle

-The website includes a language switcher that allows users to toggle between:
+The website supports two languages:
 - 🇺🇸 English (US)
-- 🇨🇴 Spanish (Colombian)
+- �� Spanish

+Users can switch between languages using the language toggle in the header.

 Language preference is saved in the browser's localStorage, so users' language choice persists across visits.